dzalee16/MERN-To-Do-App/README.md

-# My assignment for the interview!!!
+My assignment for the interview!!!
+# ToDo app

 ## Tehnologies: